 Prior to 2020/21, the top 6 conditions by participant numbers had programmes available across all 5 HSC Trust areas with the exception of cardiac specific programmes reported in the Western HSC Trust area.
-However, due to the impact of the COVID-19 pandemic, this year the only conditions of the 2021/22 top 6 with a programme available in all HSC Trusts were mental health and chronic pain.
-Cardiac programmes were only recorded in South Eastern HSC Trust5.
-There were no autism, chronic pain, dementia, learning disability or mental health programmes were recorded for Western HSC Trust.
-Programmes for the other top 6 programmes ran across in other HSC Trusts, with the exception of Belfast HSC Trust, where no COPD or Diabetes Type 2 programmes were recorded.
-(Table 6).
+However, due to the impact of the COVID-19 pandemic, in 2022/23, only 4 of the top 6 conditions had a programme available in all HSC Trusts.
+These were dementia, mental health, chronic pain and stroke.
+Cardiac programmes were only recorded in South Eastern and Southern HSC Trusts6.
+There were no diabetes programmes recorded for Belfast or Western HSC Trust.

 Data should be interpreted with care due to impact of COVID-19 pandemic, please see Technical Guidance for detail.
-Belfast HSC Trust were unable to provide data for the 2021/22 publication, however some programmes were run in this HSC Trust by other providers.
+Belfast HSC Trust were unable to provide data for the 2022/23 publication, however some programmes were run in this HSC Trust by other providers.

-In 2021/22, 63% (4,486) of participants attended a programme that was either clinically or professionally led; this was higher than the proportion in 2020/21 (58%).
-Participants at jointly led programmes accounted for 27% (1,897) of the total, with the remaining 11% (788) of participants attending a programme that was peer led.
+In 2022/23, nearly 70% (5,509) of participants attended a programme that was either clinically or professionally led; this was higher than the proportion in 2021/22 (63%).
+Participants at jointly led programmes accounted for 23% (1,825) of the total, with the remaining 8% (601) of participants attending a programme that was peer led.